-Now that you're familiar with how your 2-Channel EMG works and you've learned a bit about how your muscles fatigue, it's time to take advantage of this technology and knowledge to further your learning in a competitive way!
+Now that you've learned a bit about how your muscles fatigue, it's time to take advantage of this technology and knowledge to further your learning in a competitive way!

 What will you learn?

 In this experiment, you will learn more about muscle fatigue and compare the rate of fatigue between different sample groups.

-- EMG's during Muscle Fatigue - You should read this experiment first to learn about how to use the EMG SpikerBox and perform muscle fatigue experiments.
+- EMG's during Muscle Fatigue - You should read this experiment first to learn about how to use the Muscle SpikerBox and perform muscle fatigue experiments.

-From the previous experiments we've learned how and why muscles fatigue, and we've learned how to view this process in real time using the EMG and 2-Channel EMG SpikerBoxes, but we haven't yet begun to explore variation in the rate at which people's muscles fatigue and quantify it.
+From the previous experiments we've learned how and why muscles fatigue, and we've learned how to view this process in real time using the Muscle SpikerBox, but we haven't yet begun to explore variation in the rate at which people's muscles fatigue and quantify it.
 Any good scientist should learn how to quantify their experiments, and that's what we will do here.
 Age, gender, body-type, and lifestyle all play important roles in how your body's muscles have developed and, subsequently, how much effort they can exert before fatiguing.